 Ragumamu (2009) conducted a study on assessment of women in post-harvest technology of maize.
 The study concluded that, women’s involvement in post-harvest activities was observed in seven operations i.e., winnowing (98.00%), drying of grains (90.00%), application of pesticides (70.00%), grinding (65.00%), drying of cobs (40.00%), storage (30.00%) and de-sheathing, packing and stacking (29.00%).
 The results in the study also concluded that man’s participation in larger proportions was observed in transportation (92.00%).
 Mishra et al. (2009) studied participation of women in decision making related to agricultural activities.
 The study revealed that, rural women were involved more in activities such as nursery management (63.50%), seed storage (52.50%), transplantation (41.50%), grading and weeding (40.50%).Whereas, less participation of rural women (12.50%) was observed in plant protection (07.50%) and (04.50%) marketing.

 Soumya et al. (2009) conducted a study on involvement of rural women in harvest and post- harvest activities.
 The study revealed that cent per cent of the rural women were involved in cleaning.
 Majority (89.17%) of them involved in collecting the straw followed by harvesting (86.67%), filling the produce into the basket/ bag (79.17%), drying activity (74.17%), grading (64.17%), winnowing (52.50%).
 Jethi (2008) studied farm women’s participation in potato production in Punjab and revealed that the highest mean scores of farm women’s manual participation were observed in digging ( 01.32), storage (01.32) and grading (01.29) operations respectively.
-Kiranjot Sidhu (2007) conducted a study on participation pattern of women in post-harvesting.
+Kiranjot (2007) conducted a study on participation pattern of women in post-harvesting.
 The results in the study indicated that, drying and storage was the main activity carried out by most of the farm women and ranked first followed by cleaning which ranked second.
 Most of the women served with male leaders in other tasks.
 However the least participation in processing and marketing activities was reported.
 Singh and Sharma (2002) carried out a study on involvement of women in hill agriculture.
 The results in the study indicated that, women participation in agriculture was observed high in ten operations viz., seed storage, threshing and winnowing, harvesting, care of animals, weeding, seed bed preparation, transportation, marketing of produce and using tools and implements.

 4. Training needs of women in post-harvest activities.